wheelercj/chriswheeler.dev/content/posts/getting-started-with-git-and-github.md

 ## further reading

 * you can create custom Git subcommands, such as [this one](https://stackoverflow.com/questions/1838873/visualizing-branch-topology-in-git/34467298#34467298) for viewing commit history as a compact graph
+* "private" repositories on GitHub are [not necessarily private](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github)
 * [So You Think You Know Git](https://www.youtube.com/watch?v=aolI_Rz0ZqY) by Scott Chacon
 * for solo projects, [how to remove an accidentally pushed file from a git repo history](https://dev.to/moshe/remove-accidentally-pushed-file-from-a-git-repository-history-in-4-simple-steps-18cg) by Moshe Zada
 * [Commit Often, Perfect Later, Publish Once: Git Best Practices](https://sethrobertson.github.io/GitBestPractices/) by Seth Robertson